haiyamading/pyqt_tray/README.md

-python_tray
+pyqt_tray
 ===========

-A tray icon written in python qt with plugin based features
+A tray icon written in python qt with plugin based features.